janrum/vision-installation/install.md

 - sudo apt install graphviz
 - sudo apt-get install scrot

+### install Chrome and chromedriver
+set the location of the chromedriver in the path

 ### clone the visiontestfiles
 - <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">`Getting Started - Installing Git`</a>
 - git clone https://github.com/janrum/visiontestfiles.git

-### install Chrome and chromedriver
-set the location of the chromedriver in the path : export PATH=$PATH:.../vision/visiontestfiles

 ### execute the sample
-in terminal of command box type en enter : python selenium_search.py.
-This should open your chrome browser and get the website and search for 'vision'.
+in terminal of command box type en enter : vision selenium-dev .This should open your chrome browser and get the website and search for 'vision'.